shawngraham/presentations/drew/drew.md

 ## The Plan for Today

 1. technological sublime / big data Gothic
-2. failing gloriously as strategy
+2. failing gloriously as strategy to counter this
 3. practical pedagogies of fail
-4. the humane hack
+4. the humane hack: beyond fail

 Note: